Welcome to Finance 2.0

 Many people will dismiss them, potentially including your advisor.
 With the progress (and profits) being made, however, over the next year or two, you might start hearing a lot more about how they may fulfill the alternative investment portion of your portfolio.

-Want to know how cryptocurrency started from nothing and now has over a 2-trillion market cap in less than 10 years?
+Cryptocurrency started from nothing and now has over a 2-trillion market cap in less than 10 years.

 FAQ – What Is Bitcoin?